November 26, 2020 | 8min read

 #PositiveTech: Positive Effects of Technology on Society

 Let’s have a look at some examples of positive effects of technology!
-We did some research and gathered a few amazing tech innovations that have a positive impact on society.
+We did some research and gathered a few amazing innovations that prove positive impact of technology on society.

 #PositiveTech has always been at the forefront of our mission, so dive in and get inspired with us by Winterlight Labs (monitoring cognitive health with tablet-based tech), M-Connected (digitalizing medicine packaging), RapidAir (fighting pollution with data), Wayve (changing the way we think of smart-cars) and more!